Visit to New York

 The visit was concluded with a gala banquet to mark the anniversary of the American-Scandinavian Foundation.

-You can find a thread about the visit to New York here.Filed under Norwegian Royals
+You can find a thread about the visit to New York here.Filed under Norway

-Tagged Bilateral Relations, Crown Prince Haakon, Crown Princess Mette-Marit, Exhibition, HIV/AIDS, Official Visit, United Nations, United States of America.
+Tagged Bilateral Relations, Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Exhibition, HIV/AIDS, Official Visit, United Nations, United States of America.